bmoscon/cryptofeed/README.md

 Please see the [examples](https://github.com/bmoscon/cryptofeed/tree/master/examples) for more code samples and the [documentation](https://github.com/bmoscon/cryptofeed/blob/master/docs/README.md) for more information about the library usage.

-To see an example of an application using cryptofeed to aggregate and store cryptocurrency data to a database, please look at [Cryptostore](https://github.com/bmoscon/cryptostore).
+For an example of a containerized application using cryptofeed to store data to a backend, please see [Cryptostore](https://github.com/bmoscon/cryptostore).

 ## National Best Bid/Offer (NBBO)